Feminism in South Korea: Family law

-To make this happen, numerous attempts to eradicate these laws were held by feminists and these attempts made slow but firm change over time.
-By 1962, the first revision on family law was made.
-The traditional huge sized family could now be separated and re-arranged as a new family with fewer members with their own rights to decide where to live and work.
-Although it did not directly make a positive effect on women's law, the revision contains its meaning on change of people's perspective over social structure.
-On the following revisions in 1977 and 1989, substantial changes were made and approved by law.
-Since the 1989 revision, property division upon divorce and succession prone to male were prohibited; parental right was fairly shared by mother and father that introduces the right to meet the children after divorce.
-Although many improvements have been made, the family-head issue and exogamy of same surname or ancestry still remained to be changed.
-Without rectifying them, women couldn't achieve the position as one of the family's representative and freedom to create or re-create social relationship under law(e.g. remarriage, adoption, etc.).
+With these laws, women went through severe legal hardships in the absence of a husband or male family member in the case of divorce, remarriage, etc. Women also suffered financial hardship due to this discrimination in inheritance law and property division during divorce.
+Feminists made numerous attempts to reform family law, which led to slow but persistent change over time.
+By 1962, the first revision of family law was made.
+The traditional extended family could now be separated and re-arranged as a new family with fewer members with their rights to decide where to live and work.
+Although it did not directly have a positive effect on women's equality, the revision showed that family structures could be changed, and allowed room in the political discourse for further reforms.
+In the following revisions in 1977 and 1989, substantial changes were made and approved by law.
+Since the 1989 revision, property division upon divorce and succession prioritizing males was prohibited; parental rights were fairly shared by mother and father, and granted the right to meet the children after divorce.

+Exogamy law (dongsung dongpon) under Article 809 of the Korean Civil Code banned marriage of people in the same clan, which limited women's freedom to create or re-create social relationships under law, such as in the case of remarriage or adoption.
+This law was ruled unconstitutional in 1997, although social taboos around marriages between those in the same clan still lingered.

-In 2005, considering the social changes over diverse family structure and citizens' broad participation on the issue through internet including the support from professionals, the government and feminist movement finally agreed on a consent to abolish the entire concept of family-head system and dongsung dongpon – an institution prohibiting marriage between members who share the same surname and ancestral seat – from the Constitution.
-It is a remarkable achievement that epitomizes the feminist movement's influence.
-Not only it is a meaningful achievement improving Korean women's social and political position, but also it is regarded as an "effort to decolonize its (Korean) law and society."
+In 2005, because of social changes that allowed for more diverse family structures and citizens' broad participation on the issue through Internet channels, the government and feminist movements finally agreed to abolish the entire concept of family head system from the Constitution.
+This also reformed the exogamy law to only outlaw marriage between close relations.
+Not only was this a remarkable achievement by feminist movements improving Korean women's social and political position, but it is also regarded as a landmark "effort to decolonize [Korean] law and society."